torvalds/linux/Documentation/security/sak.rst

      Vixie cron also seems to have this problem, and needs the same treatment.

-     Also, one prominent Linux distribution has the following three lines in its rc.sysinit and rc scripts::
+     Also, one prominent GNU/Linux distribution has the following three lines in its rc.sysinit and rc scripts::

 	exec 3<&0